Projects running like clockwork — the dream of every project manager.

 Finally, by tracking ad hoc tasks, you can spot recurring ones.

-For instance, if you notice that your team members have to deal with unnecessary administrative tasks every now and then, you can make changes in the work organization and reduce the amount of time they spend on such tasks.
+For instance, if you notice that your team members have to deal with unnecessary administrative ad hoc tasks every now and then, you can make changes in the work organization and reduce the amount of time they spend on such tasks.

 When you determine the amount of time necessary to invest in ad hoc work, you’ll be able to plan more efficiently in the future and delegate other tasks accordingly.
 So, by tracking ad hoc tasks, you can avoid inefficient processes and improve productivity.